-- NODE main system controller; powers and interfaces with the electrical devices installed in the motorhome. - TOUCHSCREEN CONTROLLER an android-based touchscreen user interface that allows easy user control and monitoring of the motorhome's electrical systems. - WALL SWITCHES AND SENSORS installed switches and smart sensors that are Bluetooth-linked to the Node, allowing lighting and fan control from locations throughout the motorhome.
+- NODE: Main system controller; powers and interfaces with the electrical devices installed in the motorhome. - TOUCHSCREEN CONTROLLER: An android-based touchscreen user interface that allows easy user control and monitoring of the motorhome's electrical systems. - WALL SWITCHES AND SENSORS: Installed switches and smart sensors that are Bluetooth-linked to the Node, allowing lighting and fan control from locations throughout the motorhome.

-- APP Tablet and smartphone app that allows remote control of the features and functions of the RVMaster multiplex system (referred to as the RVMaster App) for up to 4 Bluetooth-linked devices. - SMARTCONNECT interface with installed (and optional) Bluetooth sensors for remote monitoring of tire pressure, tank levels, and HVAC temperature settings.
+- APP: Tablet and smartphone app that allows remote control of the features and functions of the RVMaster multiplex system (referred to as the RVMaster App) for up to 4 Bluetooth-linked devices. - SMARTCONNECT: Interface with installed (and optional) Bluetooth sensors for remote monitoring of tire pressure, tank levels, and HVAC temperature settings.

-at once
+Maximum 10 switches connected at once